Communication-Efficient Triangle Counting under Local Differential Privacy: Related Work

-Previous work on distribution estimation~\cite{Kairouz_ICML16,Murakami_USENIX19,Wang_USENIX17} or heavy hitters \cite{Bassily_NIPS17,Qin_CCS16} addresses a different problem than ours, as they assume that every user has i.i.d. samples.
+Previous work on distribution estimation~\cite{Kairouz_ICML16,Murakami_USENIX19,Wang_USENIX17} or heavy hitters \cite{Bassily_NIPS17} addresses a different problem than ours, as they assume that every user has i.i.d. (independent and identically distributed) samples.
 In our setting, a user's neighbor list is non-i.i.d. (as one edge is shared by two users), which does not fit into their statistical framework.